poshAJ/PoshToolbox/docs/Resolve-PoshPath.md

 ## OUTPUTS

-### String
+### PSObject
-Returns a string value for the resolved path.
+Returns a result object for each resolved path.

-### System.Management.Automation.ProviderInfo
-Returns a ProviderInfo object if you specify the Provider parameter.

 ## NOTES
 This cmdlet is designed to work with the data exposed by any provider.
 To list the providers available in your session, type Get-PSProvider.
 For more information, see [about_Providers](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_providers).